 We chose to use a relatively low readout bandwidth (7.8 kHz) for the RUFIS acquisition in this study as our sequence optimisation showed that this would enable the most optimal VFA flip angle sampling scheme.
-However, lower bandwidth will widen the point spread function and increase chemical shift artefacts [49].
-In a 3D radial acquisition, chemical shift artefacts manifest in three dimensions as a spherical artefact.
+However, lower bandwidths will widen the point spread function and increase chemical shift artefacts [44].
+In a 3D radial acquisition, chemical shift artefacts manifest in all three dimension as a spherical artefact.
 The chemical shift does not appear to be a major issue in our study at 3T, but translating this technique to higher field strength will require higher readout bandwidth.
+One benefit of the RUFIS acquisition is that changes in bandwidth is almost directly mirrored in the acquisition time, since the TR only is limited by the readout duration.
+It is therefore possible to have two acquisition with different readout bandwidths but increase the number of spokes to achieve the same acquisition time and thus equivalent SNR.
+For a variable flip angle experiment however, increasing the bandwidth also reduces the maximum flip angle.